General Questions For Partners:

 - Does he or she say mean things under stress that he or she “doesn’t really mean.”

 - Does he or she clam up?
-Attack with intellect?
+Attack with intellect and many questions?
 Hold grudges?
+Shift the blame back to you?

 - Is your partner able to express herself or himself in emotional terms (state when he or she are sad, scared, etc..) or does he or she want to skip talking about emotion and “solve problems?”
 This could be a problem as many logistical arguments often have an emotional base.